 far away because of this distance effect.
 Additional information later on this

 Big!
-Whether you want a set of large chimes, often used in the
+Whether you want a set of large chimes used in the sound

-sound healing and therapy arts, or you just want a large set because of the
+healing and therapy arts, or you because of the

-anticipated lower frequency sounds, similar to a large diameter gong, building
+anticipated lower frequency sounds, similar to a large diameter gong, or because

 big may not accomplish all of your goals.
 Certainly, a set of long, large